dnmsk/ru.dnmsk.stocks.api/README.md

 #### Data
 Additional properties for query to channel.

 `date_from`, `date_to` dates in YYYYMMDD format.
-By deafault equals today.
+By default equals today.

-###.API
+### .API
 Api has the same query interface with Channels.
 Available additional queries.

 `PING` - returns current delays in system.
-Time between start uery and receiving data is ping to stocks.dnmsk.
+Time between start query and receiving data is ping to stocks.dnmsk.